The Psychology of

 ...novel popout would appear to have a great deal of survival value because it would allow organisms to quickly perceive and prepare to deal with novel intrusions into their familiar surroundings.
 (Johnston et al., 1990, p.
 3)

-Perhaps you could try the pique technique: Researchers received more money when they ask for an unusual amount (e.g., 37 cents), rather than a standard amount (e.g., 25 cents, 50 cents; Santos, Leve, & Pratkanis, 1994).
+Try the pique technique: Researchers received more money when they asked for an unusual amount (e.g., 37 cents), rather than a standard amount (e.g., 25 cents, 50 cents; Santos, Leve, & Pratkanis, 1994).

 But any novelty can work.
 Some websites show a popup as people are leaving.
 Perhap you could make it more novel:

-You probably experienced the cocktail party effect (Moray, 1959).
+You probably experienced the cocktail party effect: If someone nearby mentions your name, you wake up (Moray, 1959).

 Hearing our name activates the medial prefrontal cortex (Perrin et al., 2005).
 Babies develop that ability at roughly 4.5 months (Mandel, Jusczyk, & Pisoni, 1995).